11 Top-Rated Tourist Attractions in Raleigh

 Where to Stay in Raleigh for Sightseeing

-Raleigh's main attractions, including the State Capitol, Historic Oakwood, and a majority of the museums, are located downtown.
+Raleigh's main tourist attractions, including Historic Oakwood, the State Capitol, and most of the museums, are located downtown.
 For first-time visitors, this is the best place to stay.
 Luxury and mid-range hotels are generally found near the convention center, and the prices drop as you head out towards Interstate 440.
 Sports fans may want to stay to the west by PNC Arena, near North Carolina State Museum.
-Below are some highly-rated hotels in good locations:
+Below are some highly rated hotels in good locations: